 Snapper Feeding Habits and Preferences

-Snapper are opportunistic carnivores that feed on whatever is abundant in their environment.
-They hunt primarily during low-light conditions at dawn and dusk when their prey is most vulnerable.
-During spawning season in summer, their metabolism increases dramatically, making them even more aggressive.
+Snapper are opportunistic hunters that feed primarily on available prey in their environment.
+Their activity peaks during low-light periods at dawn and dusk when smaller fish and crustaceans are most vulnerable.
+During summer spawning season, snapper metabolism increases dramatically, making them even more aggressive and willing to strike larger offerings.

 How Location Affects Bait Choice (Inshore vs Offshore)?